You're Ready to Become an Employer of Choice

 According to a survey by Glassdoor, employees want more than just a good salary.
 Here’s what they’re looking for:

-According to EY Global, 54% of workers from around the world would consider quitting their job if they’re not given some form of flexibility in where and when they work.
-This can come in many forms including hybrid working, a four-day working week (which has been seeing success in Iceland and some companies trialling it in the UK!) or flexible hours.
+54% of workers from around the world would consider quitting their jobs if they’re not given some form of flexibility in where and when they work (EY Global).
+This can come in many forms, including hybrid working, a four-day working week (which has been seeing success in Iceland and some companies trialling it in the UK!) or flexible hours.

 This can help open up your talent pool too!
 Allowing more disabled and neurodivergent candidates to find roles that suit their needs.

 Whether we want to use our time away from work to focus on our hobbies, get active or just catch up on our favourite shows, a good work-life balance is becoming more important for many.
-Research from Joblist revealed that just over 30% of workers said they’d give up part of their pay for a better work-life balance, with parents willing to take a 5% pay cut.
+30% of workers said they’d give up part of their pay for a better work-life balance, with parents willing to take a 5% pay cut (Joblist).

-But as we move into a world where a hybrid model is becoming more common, now’s the perfect time to look at whether the benefits you’re offering help address the challenges your employees are facing Here’s just a few ways you can adapt your benefits:
+But as we move into a world where a hybrid model is becoming more common, now’s the perfect time to look at whether the benefits you’re offering help address the challenges your employees are facing Here are just a few ways you can adapt your benefits:

-- Listen to what your workforce want: make use of employee engagement surveys and one to one conversations with your teams to see what benefits they want, and then adapt based on the feedback.
+Listen to what your workforce wants: make use of employee engagement surveys and one to one conversations with your teams to see what benefits they want, and then adapt based on the feedback.

-Research has shown that England is facing a mental health crisis: with one in five adults suffering from moderate to severe depression, doubling the level seen before the pandemic.
-Plus, with almost half of all work-related ill health cases in 2019/2020 were caused by stress, depression, or anxiety (HSE) it’s important for employers to be supporting their teams.
+England is facing a mental health crisis (Guardian): with one in five adults suffering from moderate to severe depression, doubling the level seen before the pandemic.
+Plus, with almost half of all work-related ill health cases in 2019/2020 being caused by stress, depression, or anxiety (HSE), it’s important for employers to be supporting their teams.

 Strong mental health benefits can help support your employees and build a supportive company culture, this could include offering an Employee Assistance Programme, financial education and promoting physical exercise with benefits like a discount on gym membership.

-This can help your teams manage their mental health and make your more attractive as an employer.
-Research says that 55% of workers say they would seek a new job if their mental wellbeing wasn’t being supported by their employer, increasing to 78% amongst 18-24 year olds (Benenden Health).
+This can help your teams manage their mental health and make you more attractive as an employer.
+Research says that 55% of workers say they would seek a new job if their mental wellbeing wasn’t being supported by their employer, increasing to 78% amongst 18-24-year-olds (Benenden Health).

-According to Forbes, of the 26% of workers planning to switch jobs post-covid, 80% are doing so because they are concerned about career advancement.
-You could address this by offering mentorship opportunities, lunch and learns as well as providing professional training.
+26% of workers planning to switch jobs post-covid, and 80% are doing so because they are concerned about career advancement (Forbes).
+You could address this by offering mentorship opportunities, lunch and learns, as well as providing professional training.
 Here’s how career development can help with employee retention.

-How we can help you become an employer of choice:
+Partner with Pluxee UK.
+Together, let's help you become an employer of choice!